Pmacdon15/free-qrcode/README.md

 ## Features

 - **Generate QR Codes**: Enter a URL and instantly generate a QR code.
+- **Upload Logo**: Upload a custom logo to be displayed in the center of the QR code.
 - **Download QR Codes**: Download the generated QR code as a PNG file.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
 - **No Sign-Up Required**: Use the app without any registration.